Area codes 602, 480, and 623: Three-way split

-The adoption of the overlay plan was met with criticism from the public, because overlays were still a new concept, and required ten-digit dialing.
+The adoption of the overlay plan was met with criticism from the public.
+Overlays were still a new concept at the time, and faced resistance due to the mixing of area codes in the same area and the concurrent need for ten-digit dialing.
 Just two weeks after the initial vote, the ACC opted to reconsider an area code split.
 The "doughnut" split gained two wrinkles in the process.
 First, the commission opted to consider placing north Phoenix in the new numbering plan area as well.
 Second, the idea of a three-way split gained traction, in which the East Valley and West Valley areas would be removed from 602 with a new area codes each.

 On December 18, 1998, the Corporation Commission approved a three-way split to be effective on March 1, 1999.
-The city of Phoenix without Ahwatukee, and areas north of Union Hills Drive remained in 602, along with slivers of Tempe and Glendale.
+Most of the city of Phoenix, except Ahwatukee and areas north of Union Hills Drive, remained in 602, along with slivers of Tempe and Glendale.
 Most of the East Valley, along with Town of Paradise Valley and north Phoenix east of 22nd Street, took area code 480.
 Most of the West Valley, plus all of Phoenix north of Union Hills, was placed into area code 623.
 (556 was also considered instead of 623.)
 The three-way split took place even though only three million phone numbers had been issued in 602, less than half of the 7.5 million numbers available.
 Permissive dialing of the new area codes started on April 1.

 With the exception of the slivers of the Valley that are in the 520 and 928 numbering plan areas, no long-distance charges are applied from one portion of the Valley to another.
 This makes the Valley one of the largest local calling areas in the United States; even with the split into three area codes, much of the Valley was still part of the Phoenix exchange.